-Note that the main purpose is NOT to help meet the needs of people, but rather to explicitly and proudly to proselytize Christianity.
+Note that the main purpose of this organization is NOT to help meet the needs of people, but rather to explicitly and proudly to proselytize Christianity.
 In their reasons for packing a shoe box, they explain that

 “Operation Christmas Child provides an opportunity for people of all ages to be involved in a simple, hands-on project… that focuses on the true meaning of Christmas – Jesus Christ – God’s greatest gift.” … “Following the shoebox distributions, local churches and ministry partners are equipped with a 12-lesson Bible study course, titled The Greatest Journey, which introduces interested children to Jesus, shows them how to receive Him and follow Him, and equips them to share their faith with family and friends.”